30 Healthy Lunch Ideas That Aren’t Salad

 Chicken, a lean meat with a high protein count, is a great base for this stir-fry.
 Cook this with low-sodium soy sauce and veggies like peppers, onions, and mushrooms for an added fiber and vitamin boost.

-Sushi is a very hit-or-miss meal when it comes to a lunch pick, but if you make the right choices, you can find something light and low-calorie.
+Sushi is a very hit-or-miss meal when it comes to a healthy lunch pick, but if you make the right choices, you can find something light and low-calorie.
 You want to ditch the heavy sauces such as spicy mayo, and swap tempura rolls for lighter ones like cucumber-avocado or salmon rolls.
 Also, subbing white rice with brown rice will give you a boost of complex carbs and fiber.

 If you want a light lunch, sipping on a protein-packed smoothie will do the trick.
 Grabbing a smoothie or shake that has a filling protein powder and lots of green veggies will keep you satisfied for the rest of your day.
-Make sure to try one of these 56 Smoothie Recipies For Weight Loss to get a protein boost at lunch.

 Put down the sloppy Joe and grab a cup of this hearty turkey chili.
-It has all of the mouth-watering flavor of regular chili without all of the fat.
+It has all of the mouth-watering flavors of regular chili without all of the fat.
 Load it with some beans to get an added protein boost.

 Swap regular spaghetti pasta for spaghetti squash, which is a healthy low-carb alternative.
 Cut your squash in half lengthwise and scoop out the seeds.
 Drizzle with olive oil and sprinkle some salt, and roast in an oven at 400 degrees until tender.
 When it’s cooked, just scrape out the “noodles.”
 Top with some low-fat turkey sausage and your favorite veggies for a quick and easy Italian-inspired dinner.